Course Catalog 2019-2020

 c) Students learn to formulate ideas rigorously and communicate them effectively, in speaking and in writing.

-f) Students learn quantitative skills and how to analyze data.
+f) Students acquire quantitative skills and analyze data.

 The academic program provides freedom within a common structure to promote balance and coherence, so students design truly liberal educations which are focused, expansive, and useful in the future.